Aimoré: Customs

-The Botocudos were nomadic hunter-gatherers, wandering naked in the woods and living from the forest.
+The Botocudos were a nomadic hunter-gatherers peoples living in the forest.
 Their implements and domestic utensils were all of wood; their only weapons were reed spears and bows and arrows.
 Their dwellings were rough shelters of leaf and bast, seldom 4 ft high.
 Their only musical instrument was a small bamboo nose flute.
-They attributed all the blessings of life to the day-fire (Sun) and all evil to night-fire (Moon).
+They attributed all the blessings of life to the Day Fire (Sun) and all evil to Night Fire (Moon).
 At the graves of the dead, they kept fires burning for some days to scare away evil spirits, and, during storms and eclipses, arrows were shot into the sky to drive away demons.

 The most conspicuous feature of the Botocudos was the tembeitera, a wooden plug or disk which is worn in the lower lip and the lobe of the ear.
-This disk, made of the specially light and carefully dried wood of the barriguda tree (Chorisia ventricosa), which was called by the natives themselves embur, whence Augustin Saint-Hilaire suggested that this could be the probable derivation of their name Aimboré (1830).
+This disk, made of the especially light and carefully dried wood of the barriguda tree (Chorisia ventricosa), which the natives called embur, whence Augustin Saint-Hilaire suggested as the probable derivation of their name, Aimboré.
 It is worn only in the under-lip, now chiefly by women, but formerly by men also.
 The operation for preparing the lip begins often as early as the eighth year, when an initial boring is made by a hard pointed stick, and gradually extended by the insertion of larger and larger disks or plugs, sometimes at last as much as 10 cm in diameter.
-Notwithstanding the lightness of the wood the tembeitera weighs down the lip, which at first sticks out horizontally and at last becomes a mere ring of skin around the wood.
-Ear-plugs are also worn, of such size as to distend the lobe down to the shoulders.
-Ear-ornaments of like nature are common in south and even Central America, at least as far north as Honduras, as described by Christopher Columbus when he invaded this latter country during his fourth voyage (1502).
+Despite the lightness of the wood, the tembeitera weighs down the lip, which at first sticks out horizontally and at last becomes a mere ring of skin around the wood.
+Ear plugs are also worn, of such size as to distend the lobe down to the shoulders.
+Similar ear ornaments are common in South and even Central America, at least as far north as Honduras, as described by Christopher Columbus when he explored this latter country during his fourth voyage (1502).
 This ornament also named part of the Peru seaboard as Costa de la Oreja, from the conspicuously distended ears of the native Chimú.
 Early Spanish explorers also gave the name Orejones or big-eared to several Amazon tribes.